-Area Disposition Number

-Company QAAC

-Season of Harvest Quadrant Production to date

-CTQ/DTA Number Data Disposition Issued Quadrant Volume remaining Proposed Production (this year)

-Date Disposition Issued Date Disposition Expires Submission Date

-Di

-APPROVAL ITEM YES/NO INITIAL/DATE

-Validated by RFP

-Plan signed by imbedded tenure holders

-AOP has an approved FHP(s) Company SRD

-(Y,N,N/A) (Y,N,N/A)

-A dministration

-• Digital copies of AOP to:

-- Area Planning Forester

-- Forest Officer

-- other

-Conditions from FHP have been add dressed

-lisposal, hauling, clean-up, reclamation,

-Delegation of signing authority incl uded where require d

-• Company is requesting dues relief, e explanation and jus tification provided.

-• Opening update verification submitted - all blocks logged in the previous year cross referenced against the ARIS report N/A

-$\mathbf{O}$ perating Schedule (as per sec tion 3 5 4 c)

-O. • • • est including area & volume by species

-- with totals List of roads proposed for construct ion, maintenance & reclamation for non-LOC roads

-• including watercourse crossings to b

-Declaration of outstanding operation of outstanding operational items nal items, or an agr eement with Alberta on reporting

-Debris disposal

-Δı pplicable Final harvest Plans (as ner section 3.4)

-SHS was followed or variances iden ' • '

-All affected operators have agreed t -

-1 o the design as per section 5.4.4 -

-- Maps accurate as per section 3.4.5

-- approved •

-11 SHS & variances

-& harvest area boundaries

-ispositions & reser

-rses, their classific

-page areas rs & classes for existing & proposed

-, rse crossing location ons & types

-- current in iously harvested areas, existing

-- sensitive wildlife sites

-Additional information as per section

-Comments for each harvest area as per section 3.4.8

-Detailed harvest area plans as required per sections 3.4.10

-Co ompartment Assessments (as p
+Company CTQ/DTA Number Submission Date Company ESRD (Y,N,N/A) (Y,N,N/A) Administration District region of A OP to Digital copies of AOP to - Area Planning Forester - Forest Officer - other Shape files or other approved digital format of blocks and roads included in submission · Conditions from FHP have been addressed Outstanding operations identified (outstanding debris disposal, hauling, clean-up, reclamation, etc) • Delegation of signing authority included where required · Company is requesting dues relief, explanation and justification provided Opening update verification submitted - all blocks logged in the previous year cross referenced against the ARIS report N/A Operating Schedule (as per section 3.5.4 c) .
+Block table submitted for all blocks scheduled for harvest including area & volume by species with totals List of roads proposed for construction, maintenance & reclamation for non-DLO roads including watercourse crossings to be built or installed or removed/maintained Declaration of outstanding operational items, or an agreement with Alberta on reporting of outstanding operational items Debris disposal Applicable Forest Harvest Plans (as per section 3.4) Applicable Final Harvest Plans identified in the Operating Schedule submitted and approved (as per section 3.4) Compartment Assessments (as per section 3.2) - Where Applicable · Is approved and includes any maps, analyses, & reports deemed necessary to address the issues Reforestation Program (as per section 8.2) .
+Silviculture prescription is acceptable as per the Silviculture table